Dailoski/docker-training/05-docker-push/README.md

 docker stop {{CONTAINER_ID}}
 ```

+Optional

+- How would you skip the `docker tag` step, can you do tagging only with `docker build`?

 ## Summary

 In this exercise, you learned how to push a Docker image to AWS Elastic Container Registry (ECR) and run a Docker container from the image stored in ECR.